journeyman33/kodekloud/README.md

      My goto cli TUI tool for doing complicated tasks with git.

 3.  webi_k9s.sh .<br>
-    [webi](https://webinstall.dev/webi/) is an uncomplicated way to install development tools on remote servers, but setting up usually involves more steps than the advertised one line:
+    [webi](https://webinstall.dev/webi/) is an uncomplicated way to install development tools on remote servers, but setting up usually involves more steps than the advertised one line, hence  the above script:
  ```
    curl https://webi.sh/webi | sh
 ```

-This script uses webi to install k9s and vim-essentials but you could for example install some of the following additional packages with the now newly insalled webi command:
+ The webi_k9s.sh script uses webi to install only k9s and vim-essentials and dnf to install vim and git (required by webi).
+But you could for example install some of the following additional packages with the now newly insalled webi command:
 ```
 webi lf bat gh jq ripgrep zoxide brew
 ```